 We have implemented various quality-control checks into our production process and the IC fabrication process by our production partners.
 In addition, we provide timely and effective after-sales services and support to our users.
 We have quality control personnel based at each of our production facilities.
 They are part of our production department and are led by our quality control supervisor.
 The quality control team is primarily responsible for monitoring the quality of procurement raw materials, production process and finished products and supervising the product testing.
 We have our own on-site quality control staff to inspect each stage of the production process.
-The quality control staff inspects semi-finished products at various stages of the production process to ensure their compliance with our internal quality control standards and measures.
-This helps us detect defects during the production process and take steps to rectify those defects, where appropriate.
+The quality control staff inspects semi-finished products at various stages of the production process and take steps to rectify those defects, where appropriate.
 For outsourced production, we require that all third-party contractors utilize a software system we provide to track, test and record each product made for us using unique identifying barcodes on the products so that we can review the testing results of their products.
 Our third-party contractors also agree to allow us to conduct sample testing of their products and random spot checks of their facilities.
 We require final testing on the products before their delivery to our customers to ensure the products meet the specifications and requirements of its customers.